General Requirements

 Payment Types

-In API V2.4 we have changed the way this field is calculated and also upgraded the underlying logic to be more accurate and intuitive.
+In API v2.4 we have changed the way this field is calculated and also upgraded our related recurring payments logic to be more accurate and intuitive.
+You can read more about how it works in our guide to optimizing recurring payments.

 Payment Types – Main changes